hrtywhy/hrtywhy.github.io/_posts/2025-09-20-seo-poisoning-scam-indonesia.markdown

 ![image.png](/images/get-contact.jpg)

-To verify the authenticity and patterns of the scam numbers observed, we cross-referenced them against open-source datasets where users label suspicious or fraudulent contacts.
+To verify the authenticity and patterns of the scam numbers observed, we cross-referenced them against datasets where users label suspicious or fraudulent contacts.
 The validation confirmed that multiple numbers carried fraud-related tags such as *“penipu”* (scammer), *“tipu”* (fraud), or “*customer service*” impersonation.
 This suggests the numbers are not random but part of a coordinated campaign leveraging social engineering.

 ![image.png](/images/tagging.jpg)

 A closer look at tag distribution points to two distinct operational models:

-- **Impersonation of customer support** — attackers pose as official representatives of lending platforms, deceiving victims into sharing sensitive information.
+- **Impersonation of customer support**
+<br> Attackers pose as official representatives of lending platforms, deceiving victims into sharing sensitive information.

-- **Generic scam operations** — numbers associated with aliases, scam warnings, or derogatory labels (e.g., “Coky Habeahan” or “Wandi”), indicating the involvement of a broader scammer ecosystem rather than a single actor.
+- **Generic scam operations**
+<br> Numbers associated with aliases, scam warnings, or derogatory labels (e.g., “*Coky Habeahan*” or *“Wandi”*), indicating the involvement of a broader scammer ecosystem rather than a single actor.

 This overlap shows how attackers recycle infrastructure, reusing the same phone numbers across campaigns while hiding behind multiple identities.

 ### 1. Unregulated Fintech Boom
 Online lending apps such as Adakami, Adapundi, Uangme, EasyCash, and others dominate Indonesia’s financial ecosystem.
 Many of these operate in a gray regulatory zone, creating fertile ground for impersonation and fraud.

 ### 2. AI-Powered Search Adoption
 With platforms like Google Gemini AI Overview being rolled out, attackers exploit growing trust in AI search outputs, poisoning them with maliciously-optimized results.
 Victims are directed toward fake “community” pages embedding scam numbers.

 ### 3. Digital Literacy Gaps

-A significant portion of Indonesian users perceive search results — and especially AI-generated summaries — as authoritative.
+A significant portion of Indonesian users perceive search results and especially AI-generated summaries as authoritative.
 This reduced skepticism increases their vulnerability to scam numbers masquerading as official hotlines.

 ### 4. Low Barrier of Entry for Threat Actors
 Unlike malware campaigns, SEO poisoning and social engineering require minimal technical expertise.
 Local scammers or loosely organized groups can scale cheaply, reusing poisoned infrastructure for mass fraud.

 ### 5. Possible Actor Profiles
 Based on infrastructure overlap and tag analysis, these operations appear to be run by financially motivated local actors rather than sophisticated nation-state groups.
 Their emphasis is on volume-driven fraud rather than targeted espionage.

 # Recommendations

 ### For Users
 - **Verify contact numbers** only through official apps or websites.
 - **Cross-check AI answers** with direct provider sources.
 - **Be suspicious** of community forum numbers and “too helpful” posts.

 ### For Platforms
 - **Deploy SEO poisoning detection:** Identify suspicious keyword stuffing and repeated phone numbers in forums.
 - **Strengthen moderation:** Community platforms must invest in anti-spam systems that disrupt forum-based poisoning.

 ### For Enterprises
 - **Brand monitoring:** Track misuse of company names in community spam.
 - **Search visibility audits:** Ensure official numbers and support channels dominate search results.
 - **Threat intelligence sharing:** Collaborate across sectors to expose poisoned domains and scam numbers.